1-Rep Max Calculator 💪

 1 rep max estimate formulas 10 reps

 The widely used Epley and Brzycki formulas give the same prediction with ten reps, but Brzycki's estimates are much more conservative compared to Epley's which are among the highest, especially when produced from five to ten repetitions.
-While some recommend sticking to 5RM for determining one rep max, from the graphs below it is obvious that the divergence between the 1-rep max estimates of different methods is the smallest when determined based on 6 to 10 repetitions.
+While some recommend sticking to 5RM for determining one rep max, the graphs demonstrate that the divergence between the different methods is the smallest when determined based on 6 to 10 repetitions.
 This is an argument to prefer this range when using any 1RM calculator.

 While nine of the thirteen methods studied stay close to each other's estimates even after ten repetitions, a notable divergence is exhibited by the methods of Lombardi, Landers, Brzycki and Kemmler for higher number of reps.